ShrisanKapali-Cumberlands/MSCS532_Project_Phase_4/README.md

 ## Stress testing

 100 test were conducted for each search functionality.
 For each test run, a random category and product name, random price was generated.
 The results of the search for no-cache, LRU cache, and custom memoized cache was graphed.

+## Remaining files on GitHub

+The final combined pdf document "MSCS_532_Project_Phase_4.pdf" and powerpoint presentation used in the demo "Presentation.pptx" have been uploaded.
+The screenshot of graphs for each search results have also been uploaded.